HeardLibrary/digital-scholarship/index.md

 [Scripting/programming languages](script/) - Our office provides support for three of the programming languages most commonly used in research: Python, R, and XQuery.
 We provide links to do-it-yourself resources and support working groups where you can learn in person.

+[Text analysis](text/) - Use tools to determine word frequencies, sentiment analysis, named entity recognition, and more.

 [Understanding my computer](computer/) - This part of the site unveils the mysteries of your computer on subjects including files and directories, installing and managing software, backups, and the command line.

 ## Available software